 Those coming up to this Temple are seeking to learn of Him.
 They want to “partake” of Him.
 The “sacrifices” may not be animals at all.
 We know the priesthood will not be exclusively Levite/Aaronic.
 The Twenty-four Elders of Revelation, sing that they will be priests and kings and will reign on the earth, yet they are redeemed “from every tribe, tongue, people and nation.”

-See studies: “The Change of the Priesthood,”
+See our studies: “The Change of the Priesthood,”

 THIS WAS A VISION

 A vision may incorporate both literal and symbolic elements.
 I believe the sacrifices seen by Ezekiel in his Temple vision, symbolize the continued “covering” (by the blood of Christ) over “the rest of the dead” who are resurrected at the 8th millennium.
-Their sins are those of ignorance.
+Their sins were those of ignorance.
 In the ancient Tabernacle, the morning and evening sacrifice “covered” sins committed in ignorance.

 IT WASN’T TIME